Director: Park Chan-wook

 Words – Nathan Scatcherd

-Oldboy has – in the fifteen years since its release – become one of the prime examples of ‘extreme’ Asian cinema to really be embraced by Western audiences.
+Oldboy has – in the years since its release – become one of the prime examples of ‘extreme’ Asian cinema to really be embraced by Western audiences.

 Part two of director Chan-wook’s ‘vengeance trilogy’ (preceded by Sympathy for Mr Vengeance and followed by Lady Vengeance), and adapted from Garon Tsuchiya and Nobuaki Minegishi’s manga comic book, the film is a twisted, operatic neo-noir revenge thriller possessed of a relentless propulsive energy.